50 Unique + Creative TRAVEL WORDS from around the world

 When travelling, especially without much of a plan and an open heart, it is not uncommon to discover something beautiful purely by chance.
 These discoveries make for some of the most memorable experiences.

 This interesting travel word is often used by French travellers to describe a chance encounter.
 Its time the rest of us use this word too the next we unexpectedly stumble upon an inspiring landscape, a cute cafe, or a welcoming local.

 The act of wandering when the experience of travel is more important than reaching the a destination.

 The word, from Spanish, aims to describe someone who travels for travel sake, and not to reach a particular goal or destination.
 For us, the journey is more important than the destination or vacation spot.

-While others despise the act of getting to a place, I savour it and enjoy the long plane, boat, or bus rides and the happenings along the way.
+While others despise the act of getting to a place, I savour it and enjoy the long plane, boat, or bus rides and the happenings along the way, especially if the journey occurs in a beautiful setting like the Spanish islands.
 An inspiring travel word that should be a part of every globetrotters vocabulary.